MicrosoftDocs/globalization/globalization/localization/transcreation.md

 This strategy may be necessary for highly language-dependent features of a product.
 Examples may include:

-- Spelling and grammar
+- Domain-specific features.
+Consider "Tax" versus "VAT", for example.
-- Predictive text
+- Predictive text features.
+- Dictionary, thesaurus, grammar, and spelling features.
-- Search (for example, creating synonym lists for search terms)
+- Search features.
+For example, creating synonym lists for search terms.
+- Different features or content for a specific market.
+- Highlighting different features of the product for a given market in marketing material.
+- Comparisons to other products/competitors in a given market in marketing material.